BivalTyp

 ‘Now Hiwa has enough money.’

 Note: Non-verbal predicate.
-The OBL.3SG morpheme indexes the non-canonical subject of a clausal expression of possession, emotion or cognition (in any tense).
+The 3SG.PC morpheme indexes the non-canonical subject of a clausal expression of possession, emotion or cognition (in any tense).
 Lit. ≈ ‘Now Hiwa there is money for his share’.

 Spanish alcanzar